 1.)
 Social Discovery Tools & Journaling Apps: Everything from the official SXSW iPhone app to apps like Path where users can literally share every detail of their life are appealing to many because of the way they allow for others to create “virtual” relationships.
 GPS-enabled apps that let others nearby know about common friends, interests, and more were a hit this year.
 I recommend you create a new twitter account before next year because all of the good free stuff requires you tweet something using a specific #HASHTAG.

 2.)
-Interface Takes the Throne: Many discussions focused on the importance of interface and adapting design, content, and features across platforms.
+Many discussions focused on the importance of interface and adapting design, content, and features across platforms.
 More and more digital interactions between companies and their customers are happening via an interface.
 Careful consideration of the software’s design is of paramount importance to any company wishing to grow their customer base or loyalty.

 3.)
 New Technology Feeds Innovation: There has been a shift in app-based behavior to device-enabled behavior, with social media being inherent to the business as they address online and offline experiences.
 We know that new technology will emerge in the coming year.
 We don’t know how it will enter or influence our lives.